Skip to main content

 Scope Configuration

-OAuth scopes are configured through your TokenVerifier.
+OAuth scopes control what permissions your application requests from users.
+They’re configured through your TokenVerifier (required for the OAuth proxy to validate tokens from your provider).
 Set required_scopes to automatically request the permissions your application needs:

 JWTVerifier(..., required_scopes = ["read:user", "write:data"])